lab11/signpost/software/edison/README.md

 ./flashall.sh
 ```

-`flashall.sh` may need to be run as root.
+`flashall.sh` needs to be run as root on Linux and must not be run as root on mac.

 The default username is `user` and the default password is `edison`.
 Root account access is disabled by default, but `user` has sudo access enabled.